OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     }
     ```

-1. Replace `TODO15` with the following code.
+1. Replace `TODO13` with the following code.
+(This is part of the *outer* conditional block and should be immediately after the close bracket of the structure that begins with `else if (exceptionMessage) {` and at the same level of indentation.)
 Note about this code:

     * The identity library that you will be using in the server-side code (Microsoft Authentication Library - MSAL) should ensure that no expired or invalid token is sent to Microsoft Graph; but if it does happen, the error that is returned to the add-in's web service from Microsoft Graph has the code `InvalidAuthenticationToken`.
 Server-side code you will create in a latter step will relay this message to the add-in's client.
     * In this case, the add-in should start the entire authentication process over by resetting the counter and flag varibles, and then re-calling the button handler method.